asinghchandel082/asinghchandel082/README.md

 I’m a **Data Analyst** with a strong passion for uncovering insights and optimizing processes through data.
 My journey into data analytics is a story of exploration, perseverance, and a drive to learn and grow.
 After completing my **Master's in Computer Applications (MCA)** in 2024, I developed a keen interest in **data exploration and analytics**.
 During my MCA, I started learning tools like **Power BI** and **Python**, which laid the foundation for my career in data.
 In 2023, I discovered **Data Analytics**, a field where data drives informed decision-making.

 ## 🛠 Certifications and Real-World Experiences
-To gain practical exposure, I:
 - Introduction To Data Analytics.
 - Microsoft Excel Formulas & Functions with ChatGPT.